JuliaStats/Klara.jl/README.md

 * serial and sequential Monte Carlo methods,
 * tuning of the samplers' parameters,
 * various job managers for controlling the flow of simulations,
-* summary statistics for MCMC and MCMC diagnostic tools,
+* descriptive statistics for MCMC and MCMC diagnostic tools,
-* output managemement and output post-processing,
+* output managemement,
 * resuming Monte Carlo simulations,
 * Monte Carlo sampling with the help of automatic differentiation.